PoisotLab/ms_networkary_classifiers/README.md

 the given class balance, and (ii) interpreted in the context of a measure that is not sensitive to the chance prediction of many negatives (like MCC).

-Third, because the PR-AUC responds more to network connectance [@fig:optimvalue] and training set imbalance [@fig:biasrocpr] than ROC-AUC, it should be used as a measure of model performance over the ROC-AUC.
+Third, because the PR-AUC responds more to network connectance (@fig:optimvalue) and training set imbalance (@fig:optimbias) than ROC-AUC, it should be used as a measure of model performance over the ROC-AUC.
 This is not to say that ROC-AUC should be discarded (in fact, a low ROC-AUC is undoubtedly a sign of an issue with the model), but that its interpretation should be guided by the PR-AUC